blackflux/promise-pool-ext/README.md

 Only supported for SeqWorker.

-When set to true, will discard any queued tasks if there are subsequent ones.
+When set to true, will skip any queued tasks if there are subsequent ones.

 ## Errors